As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its

 It features a magnetic LED screen that can be attached to the side of the smoker, the battery lasting up to 40 hours when fully charged via the USB charging cable.

-This smart meat thermometer is designed to withstand ambient temperatures of up to 572 ºF and the food’s internal temperature of up to 482ºF.
-I found the wired probes to have a good length, measuring around 60ft long.
+This smart thermometer is designed to endure both up to 572 ºF ambient temperatures and an internal heat of 482ºF.
+I tested and found the wired probes efficiently extend to approximately 60ft, which simplified my work when monitoring the food.

 - Can be purchased with either four or two probes

 - High and low cooking temperature alarms